CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

   - List of ingredients
   - Instructions for preparing the dish
 - Compare your website to [The Web Accessibility Checklist](https://a11yproject.com/checklist/), and work out how to make it more accessible

-### Challenge 10
-- Update and improve your band tribute site using the skills you've learned so far
-- Create a new git branch for the new features
-- Create an external stylesheet and link it to the HTML
-- Add IDs and classes to elements as needed (Remember to limit the use of IDs)
-- Choose two Google fonts (one for headings, one for everything else), add them to your site
-- Set font colors, background colors and background images where appropriate
-- Re-organize your HTML into semantic elements (eg. navbar in a nav element, footer in a footer element, etc...)
-- Add margins, padding and borders to elements
-- Use positioning and/or floats to layout items in multiple columns or a grid (eg. discography)
-- Make your navbar and footer fixed position elements